The Hidden Dangers of CAFO-Raised Meat & Emerging Food Alternatives (Part 3)

 Industrial feed used in CAFO systems often contains pesticide residues, herbicides such as glyphosate, heavy metals, and environmental contaminants.
 These substances accumulate in animal fat and tissues over time.

-While CAFO meat is inexpensive and accessible, its long-term health costs are significant.
+While grain-fed CAFO meat is inexpensive and accessible, its long-term health costs are significant.
 A more supportive option is choosing pasture-raised, organic, and grass-fed/finished meat, which is:

 • Lower in inflammatory fats